MicrosoftDocs/visualstudio-docs/docs/containers/deploy-app-service.md

    You can view the details about these options at [Azure App Service plan overview](/azure/app-service/overview-hosting-plans).

 1. Once you're done selecting or creating these resources, choose **Finish**.
-Your container is deployed to Azure in the resource group and container registry you selected.
+Your container is deployed to Azure in the resource group and app service you selected.
 This process takes a bit of time.
 When it's completed, the **Publish** tab shows information about what was published, including the site URL.

    ![Screenshot of publish tab](media/deploy-app-service/publish-succeeded-windows.png)